sir-sharkey/css-init/README.md

 ## 😞 Why

-This package, and included main stylesheet, was born out of years of frustration and sheer disappointment with the evolution of the standard available tools to "reset" or "normalize" your CSS before creating your own styles/theme.
+This package, and included main stylesheet, was born out of years of frustration and disappointment with the evolution of the standard available tools to "reset" or "normalize" your CSS before creating your own styles/theme.

-After years of creating a custom `_reset.scss`, `_base.css`, or `_elements.css` partial to complement and layer on top of either [Reset CSS](https://meyerweb.com/eric/tools/css/reset/) or [Normalize](https://necolas.github.io/normalize.css/), I got so frustrated I decided to research what other options are out there... surely there has to be a modern, accessible, unopinionated alternative?
+After years of creating a custom `_reset.scss` partial to fully rest my own styles on top of [Reset CSS](https://meyerweb.com/eric/tools/css/reset/) or [Normalize](https://necolas.github.io/normalize.css/), I decided to research what other options are out there... surely there has to be a modern, accessible, unopinionated alternative?
 And here enters my disappointment - while there are some hopeful possibilities based on package names, I couldn't find anything that ticked all the boxes above.

-So instead, I decided - why not pick and choose the best from all of them, audit what should actually be there, and create one package to rule them all and in the darkness bind them.
+So instead, I decided - why not pick and choose the best from all of them, audit what should actually be there, and create one package to in the darkness bind them.

+> 📝 **NOTE:** The goal of this package is to correctly reset/normalize browser-default styles, creating a "blank slate" or "blank canvas" effect for you to then write your own styles on top of.
+Once you have included these styles, you can then begin writing your own base styles on top of them; it does NOT create a base or default set of styles for you to immediately begin authoring content with - this is left up to you.
+Happy styling!

 ## ⤵️ Install